arizvisa/ida-minsc/_sources/combinators.rst.txt

    Given any number of ``iterables``, return them as an iterator that yields a tuple for each element passed as positional arguments to the function.
-This is similar to :py:func:`zip`, and is the same as the :py:func:`itertools.izip` function from Python 2.x.
+This is similar to :py:func:`zip`, and is the same as the :py:func:`itertools.izip` function from Python 2.x, or the regular :py:func:`zip` function from Python 3.x.

    :param \*iterables: any number of iterators
    :return: the items from each iterator zipped together